xiaoshulittletree/fetal-movement-tracker/README.md

 ## Features

-- **Adaptive Timing**: Starts with 20 minutes, extends to 40 minutes if less than 3 movements, then to 60 minutes if still insufficient
+- **Adaptive Timing**: Starts with 20 minutes, extends to 40 minutes if less than 3 movement episodes, then to 60 minutes if still insufficient
+- **Movement Clustering**: Movements within 3 minutes are grouped into episodes (individual movement periods)
+- **Episode Counting**: The 3-movement requirement is based on individual episodes, not total movements
 - **Cross-Platform**: Works on iOS Safari, WeChat browser, and Feishu browser
 - **PWA Support**: Can be installed on mobile home screens
 - **Data Export**: Export session data to CSV or JSON format